 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 Upon completion of the infrastructure, SERF will generate its own electricity by wind power and sunlight.
 A large battery bank will store backup energy to supply the building at least for a week when neither sunlight or wind is unavailable or insufficient.
 The building will be heated mainly by natural sunlight and a solar thermal collector array.
-Water heated by a solar collector array will be stored in insulated tanks and circulated in the closed loop radiant floor system for space heating.
+Water heated by a solar-thermal collector will be stored in insulated tanks and circulated in the closed loop radiant floor system for space heating.
 Solar heating will provide also domestic hot water stored in a separate tank.
 After all energy needs of the building are supplied and batteries are completely charged, excess electricity will be used to produce hydrogen to be stored in tanks as a long-term backup energy.

 The SERF building was constructed at FSU thanks to two federal fundings received with assistance of Congressman Roscoe Bartlett (R - 6th district of Maryland) in 2008 and 2009.
-FSU students have been active participants in the design of control systems for the project.
+FSU students and graduates have been active participants in the design of control systems for the project.